HarshaVardhanJ/docker_files/README.md

 ## Note about autobuilds on DockerHub

-DockerHub does not currently support autobuilding images for the `arm` architecture.
-Therefore, autobuilds will not be present on the `arm` versions of the images.
-The images will be built elsewhere(probably on GCP using Cloud Build) and pushed to DockerHub.
+DockerHub currently supports autobuilding images for the x86 architecture only.
+Therefore, autobuilds will not be used.
+The images will be built elsewhere and pushed to DockerHub.

 # Image Variants